core-infra-svcs/dashboard-api-go/client/docs/InlineResponse20031.md

 `func (o *InlineResponse20031) HasDot3az() bool`

 HasDot3az returns a boolean if a field has been set.

+### GetStackwiseVirtual

+`func (o *InlineResponse20031) GetStackwiseVirtual() DevicesSerialSwitchPortsStackwiseVirtual`

+GetStackwiseVirtual returns the StackwiseVirtual field if non-nil, zero value otherwise.

+### GetStackwiseVirtualOk

+`func (o *InlineResponse20031) GetStackwiseVirtualOk() (*DevicesSerialSwitchPortsStackwiseVirtual, bool)`

+GetStackwiseVirtualOk returns a tuple with the StackwiseVirtual field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStackwiseVirtual

+`func (o *InlineResponse20031) SetStackwiseVirtual(v DevicesSerialSwitchPortsStackwiseVirtual)`

+SetStackwiseVirtual sets StackwiseVirtual field to given value.

+### HasStackwiseVirtual

+`func (o *InlineResponse20031) HasStackwiseVirtual() bool`

+HasStackwiseVirtual returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)